Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Set-AzureRmRoleAssignment.md

 ```

 ### -InputFile
-File name containing a single json role definition to be updated.
+File name containing a single json role assignment to be updated.
-Only include the properties that are to be updated in the JSON.
-Id property is Required.

 ```yaml
 Type: String